vippsas/vipps-developers/test-environment.md

    test environment.
 Payments must be checked with the API.
 10. There are no settlements in the test environment, and therefore no settlement reports, not SFTP service and no Report API.
-   The only way to test the complete settlement flow is in the productionn environment.
+   The only way to test the complete settlement flow is in the production environment.
 11. The user's email address can not be verified in the normal way.
    See: [Email address](#email-address).
 12. [Freestanding card payments](https://developer.vippsmobilepay.com/docs/APIs/epayment-api/features/free-standing-card-payments/)